 What it means is that the correct exposure can be simply set to the meter recommended value by turning the shutter speed ring and the aperture opening ring against each other.

 What it really means is that the Yashica designers created a mechanical computer, simple to the core and plainly efficient.
-True, it is much like using the light meter needle reading in a coupled meter, but here it dead simple.
+True, it is much like using the light meter needle reading in a coupled meter, but here it is dead simple.

 - Self-timer and flash sync selectors are neatly set within the outer fixed ring.

-Which brings me to the final trick this little camera has in its bag, winding.
+This brings me to the final trick this little camera has in its bag, winding.
 As the adage says, if all fails read the manual.
 I did.
 The leather lanyard at the bottom pulls out a metal bracket that winds the film and cocks the shutter.
 Ingenious.
 With agile fingers and some practice, one can shoot at a rapid sequence.
-Note that the back opening latch is at the end opposite to the winding latch.
+Note that the back opening latch is at the end opposite of the winding latch.

 Yashica or Kyocera do not make cameras anymore.
-Yashica succeeded with their TLR lines, rangefinders, viewfinders, and the later CONTAX cameras.
+Yashica succeeded with its TLR lines, rangefinders, viewfinders, and the later CONTAX cameras.
 Failed with the SLR lines.
 If other cameras would have vested with the thought and practicality of this little gem am sure Yashica would be still leading the field these days.